Lead changed who we are as a people. 1.5 million participants, two continents, confirmed causal.

 Lower agreeableness predicts in-group/out-group hostility and zero-sum thinking.
 Lower conscientiousness predicts difficulty sustaining long-term cooperation and follow-through on commitments.
 Higher neuroticism predicts reactivity and reduced ability to tolerate ambiguity.

-These are not random personality traits.
-They are exactly the profile you would engineer if you wanted to make a democracy harder to run.
+These aren't random personality traits.
+They're exactly the profile you'd engineer if you wanted to make a democracy harder to run.
 The Schwaba study found this shift across 37 nations, correlated with childhood lead exposure, causal direction confirmed.

 This doesn't mean lead-exposed individuals are bad people.
 It means that a measurable shift in the population distribution of these traits has downstream effects on collective behavior that we are now living inside of, and largely attributing to everything except the actual cause.

-The intervention is not "fix the personalities."
-The personalities that were shaped by childhood lead exposure are what they are.
-The intervention is to stop adding new ongoing exposure to the next generation and to the aging cohorts whose bone-stored lead is now leaching back into their bloodstream as their skeletons resorb.
+The fix isn't "fix the personalities."
+The personalities that childhood lead exposure shaped are what they are.
+What you can do is stop adding new ongoing exposure to the next generation, and to the aging cohorts whose bone-stored lead is now leaching back into their bloodstream as their skeletons resorb.
 That part is still fixable.

 Test what your kitchen is leaching today.